RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Pieces roster improvements:
+    * Add option to display custom roster column values near minis.
+Can also choose to hide mini names on the tabletop.

 ## Plans/TODO

 * Pieces roster improvements:
+    * Add style to columns which are hidden (different background?)
     * Toggle button for player-editable?
     * Column type: "status" (icons which can be toggled on/off)
+    * Click built-in values in column to change?
+Especially name?
+    * Styling options for "show near" - show fraction as bar, foreground/background colour, ...?
+    * Drag individual rows around within sorted list?
+For initiative tracking.
     * Option to show hidden fraction columns as a descending number?
 "Down 5"?
-    * Option to display column values near minis.
     * Prevent sorting rows while editing?
 Can be confusing when the column you're editing reorders when you hit enter/tab
     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)
-    * Click built-in values (e.g. visibility) in column to change?
-    * Drag individual rows around within sorted list?
-For initiative tracking.
-    * column colour?
-Text colour, background colour - only for display near mini?

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-june-2020--2937b4d2-ad4d-4abc-8269-65083212f01c):